Career advice, insights & tips for HR professionals

 A quality driven career development and talent professional with a thirteen year track record in the senior HR recruitment market.
 Previously I had careers in retail, HR, sales & marketing and ran my own family FMCG business.

-- Compliance and Quality ManagerPosted
+- Compensation and Benefits ManagerPosted